linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 case of hard drive failure.

 Within this directory, place your zone files but append `.template` to the end of the zone name.
-The purpose of this has to do with key roll-overs, we want to be able to script the generation of a zone files that include new ZSK keys before the new ZSK is used to sign zones, allowing for a smooth transition from an old ZSK to a new ZSK.
-The directory should have a sub-directory called `rollover` which will initially be empty.
+The purpose of this has to do with key rollovers, we want to be able to script the generation of a zone files that include new ZSK keys before the new ZSK is used to sign zones, allowing for a smooth transition from an old ZSK to a new ZSK.

 ### Signing Zone Files